-Exhibitions and programming are innovative, compelling, thought-provoking and reflect the diversity of the immigrant experience within Canada.
+Objective: Exhibitions and programming are innovative, compelling, thought-provoking and reflect the diversity of the immigrant experience within Canada.

-- Continue to reach people across Canada by booking stops for the Refuge Canada travelling exhibition through 2024-25. - Content development and exhibition design are underway for the Museum's third travelling exhibition, Inclusion Exclusion, scheduled to launch on site in 2024-25 and as a travelling exhibition in 2025-26. - Public programming continues to explore a wide range of cultures and historic themes and engage community partners with a target of 20 public programs and 10,000 participants in 2021-22.
+- The Museum's second travelling and temporary exhibition, Refuge Canada, is booked at sites across Canada through 2024-25. - Continue planning and design for the Museum's third travelling exhibition, scheduled to launch on site in 2024-25 and as a travelling exhibition in 2025-26. - Public programming continues to engage local and national audiences by partnering with individuals, community groups and institutions.
+Target: 30 public programs (including in-person, online, and hybrid events) with 10,000 participants.